kcheng1021/GaussianPro/README.md

 # install the propagation package
 # The gpu compute architecture is specified as sm_86 in setup.py.
 Please replace it with a version that is suitable for your GPU.
 # Replace the opencv and CUDA include/lib path with your own
+# the C++ opencv is better installed in conda environment by conda install -c conda-forge opencv
 pip install ./submodules/Propagation

 ```